-The FDCPA is a federal law that governs the activities and behaviors of debt colletors and debt collection agencies collecting consumer debts.
-For the most part, its restrictions do not apply to the collection of business debts, nor to creditors collecting their own debts.
+The Fair Debt Collection Practices Act (FDCPA) (15 U.S.C. § 1692 and following) is a federal law that governs debt collectors' activities and behaviors when collecting consumer debts.
+For the most part, its restrictions don't apply to the collection of business debts, nor to creditors collecting their own debts.

 The FDCPA limits how, when, and where bill collectors can contact debtors.
 Many of the rules apply to a debtor's workplace.

 The FDCPA prohibits debt collectors from contacting debtors at inconvenient or unusual places.
 (15 U.S. Code § 1692c).
 Some workplaces, by their nature, are inconvenient places for debtors to take collection calls.
 Examples might include schools (if the debtor is a teacher), hospitals, funeral homes, and restaurants.